A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS III: Coronal Dynamics Illustrated by Emission Measures

 The maps of $\langle T \rangle$ and $\langle n_{e} \rangle$ for a side view along the $y$-axis are presented in \figref{fig:ar_dm_rtem}.
 Panels (a) and (b) compare $\langle T \rangle$ before and after the active region appears.
+Panels (c) and (d) illustrate the change in $\langle n_{e} \rangle$.
+For the region above the forming active region marked by the boxes in \figref{fig:ar_dm_rtem}, we plot the mean temperature and density as functions of time in \figref{fig:ar_dm_rtem}(e), and Panel (f) plots the temporal evolution of coronal emission measures in two adjacent temperature ranges.

 The mean temperature of the quiet Sun corona is around 1.5\,MK and there is a large area with even cooler temperatures.
 When the active region appears, the most evident feature in the mean temperature is a dome of about 2\,MK.
-This high temperature dome extends for over 100\,Mm in the horizontal direction and reaches 80\,Mm above the photosphere, which exactly matches with the dimming region seen in the synthetic EUV images.
-Meanwhile the mean temperature in the ambient corona is also slightly increased.
-This phenomenon is a clear evidence that emerging active regions provides a significant excessive energy flux that heats the quiet sun corona to higher temperatures, and this heating is already present and impacts the large scale corona in the very early stage of active region formation.
+This high temperature dome extends over 100\,Mm in the horizontal direction and reaches 80\,Mm above the photosphere, which exactly matches the dimming region seen in the synthetic EUV images.
+Meanwhile, the mean temperature in the ambient corona is also slightly increased.
+This phenomenon is clear evidence that emerging active regions provide a significant excessive energy flux that heats the quiet sun corona to higher temperatures, and this heating is already present and impacts the large-scale corona in the very early stage of active region formation.

-Panels (c) and (d) illustrate the change of $\langle n_{e} \rangle$.
-The quiet Sun corona shows a mean density on the order of $10^{8}$\,cm$^{-3}$.
-The newly emerged active region pushes plasma upwards from the lower atmosphere and the mean density at $z{\approx}20$\,Mm is increased by about an order of magnitude.
-We can also discern a very slight decrease of the density in some areas at $z{\approx}60$\,Mm, which implies that the expanding magnetic field is reorganizing pre-existing plasma in the corona, and perhaps it is driving the plasma sideways.
+The mean density of the quiet Sun corona increases gradually from $2\times10^{8}$ to $6\times10^{8}$\,cm$^{-3}$ as the newly emerged active region pushes plasma upward from the lower atmosphere.
+The mean density below $z{=}20$\,Mm (i.e., below the box marked in \figref{fig:ar_dm_rtem}) is increased significantly.
+We can also discern a very slight decrease in the density in some areas at $z{\approx}60$\,Mm, which implies that the expanding magnetic field is reorganizing pre-existing plasma in the corona, and perhaps it is driving the plasma sideways.